kelsjon3/StableQueue/docs/Model_availability_plan.md

 ## What Happens When the User Clicks 'Scan for New Models'

-The model scanning functionality is a comprehensive process that discovers, analyzes, and catalogs all AI models in the configured directories.
-This section details the complete workflow from user action to database update.
+The model scanning functionality discovers and catalogs all AI models in the configured directories using a simplified, reliable approach.
+This section details the streamlined workflow from user action to database update.

 ### 🎯 User Interface Flow